 Huge spending on R&D and advertising with poor results

-Probably one of the first projects that were meant to become success commercial products is the Surface tablet.
+Probably one of the first projects that were meant to become successful commercial products is the Surface tablet.
 While the product itself can’t be called a total failure, as Microsoft stubbornly keeps on advertising it versus the iPad.
 Microsoft isn’t exactly a devices company, but it surely has experience in the field, thanks to its gaming console division.
-But it hasn’t manage to release a tablet that would impress consumers and subsequently, it had to write off $900 million of Surface RT tablets, caused by weak demand and a forced discounted price.
+But it hasn’t managed to release a tablet that would impress consumers and subsequently, it had to write off $900 million of Surface RT tablets, caused by weak demand and a forced discounted price.

-One would think that the marketing and advertising of the Surface tablets wasn’t done properly, but if you have a look at numbers, you realize that Microsoft might be looking for a crown in this field, as well.
+One would think that the marketing and advertising of the Surface tablets weren’t done properly, but if you have a look at numbers, you realize that Microsoft might be looking for a crown in this field, as well.
 According to Nielsen, the Redmond company has been the number one spender on advertising among tech companies in the latest quarter.
 The result?
 A struggling, almost inexistent Windows Phone and six million unsold Surface tablets.

 Maybe I’m missing something (and please, do correct me if I’m wrong) but why spend such a huge amount of money on something that doesn’t convert into a viable product?
 Or, you want to tell me that, as Alex Wilhelm with TNW puts it